-Clothing that advertise alcohol, drugs, tobacco, gambling, promoting violence, or obscene or vulgar language.

-- Students will not wear outdoor coats in class.
+- Clothing that advertise alcohol, drugs, tobacco, gambling, promoting violence, or obscene or vulgar language. - Students will not wear outdoor coats in class.
 Coats and jackets are to be kept in the students' lockers.
 If classrooms are chilly, sweaters should be worn.
-After sufficient notification, students who continue to wear coats and jackets in school will be referred to the dean's office. - Wearing clothing in a revealing manner. - Clothing with holes or slits that are inappropriate. - Spaghetti strap/tank tops. - Torso revealing or open mesh shirts. - Students may not wear sunglasses. - Students may not wear any head covering inside the premises, with the exception of approved religious or medically prescribed head coverings. - Visible piercings are allowed but must be removable.
-Jewelry is prohibited during any class or activity when a staff member believes it poses a health or safety risk based on the activity.
-This includes but is not limited to rings, watches, earrings, bracelets, necklaces, eyebrow, nose, lip piercings etc. Students enrolled in JROTC must follow uniform guidelines.
+After sufficient notification, students who continue to wear coats and jackets in school will be referred to the dean's office. - Wearing clothing in a revealing manner. - Clothing with holes or slits that are inappropriate.

+- Spaghetti strap/tank tops. - Torso revealing or open mesh shirts. - Students may not wear sunglasses or any item that may obstruct recognition such as hats, caps, hoods (hoodie) etc. - Visible piercings are allowed but must be removable.
+Jewelry is prohibited in Physical Education classes at all times or during any class or activity a staff member believes it poses a health or safety risk based on the activity.
+This includes but is not limited to: rings, watches, earrings, bracelets, necklaces, eyebrow, nose, lip piercings etc. Students enrolled in JROTC must follow uniform guidelines.
 (School Board Policy 7:160)